Ernyoke/bsky-aws-blogs/bsky-aws-blogs-lambda/README.md

-# bsky-aws-blogs 🦋
+# bsky-aws-blogs-lambda 🦋

-This is a Lambda Function which querries the aws.amazon.com/blogs API on a schedule.
-If there are new blog posts, re-shares them on BlueSky.
+Listens to an SQS queue where new blog posts are pushed.
+Re-shares them to https://bsky.app/profile/awsblogs.bsky.social

 ## How to use

 ### Things you will need

-- A Bluesky account
+- A BlueSky account.

-BlueSky is free and available for everyone.
 Sign up here: https://bsky.app/
+- An AWS account
 - Node.js

 To build this repo, you need [Node.js](https://nodejs.org/en) version 20.x.